Advanced Practice Registered Nurses (APRN)

 ANA represents the interests of all APRNs, which include: Certified Nurse Practitioners (NPs), Certified Registered Nurse Anesthetists (CRNAs), Clinical Nurse Specialists (CNS), and Certified Nurse Midwives (CNMs).

 Many non-physician health care providers are trained and willing to help meet this need, but are not permitted to do so because of limitations in their scope of practice.
 Shortages in primary care providers affect 1 in 5 Americans.
-Given the shortage of primary care physicians, allowing non-physician professionals such as advanced practice registered nurses (APRNs) to practice to the full extent of their educations and training gives patients more options and offers more types of services.
+Given the shortage of primary care physicians, allowing non-physician professionals, such as APRNs, to practice to the full extent of their education and training gives patients more options and more types of services.

 Determining Scope of Practice for Advanced Practice Registered Nurses

 On May 25, 2015, the Department of Veterans Affairs (VA) published a proposed rule to standardize the practice of advanced practice registered nurses (APRNs) in the VA system.

 - The proposed rule would allow APRNs to practice to the full extent of education, training, and certification without regard to individual State practice regulations concerning requirements such as clinical supervision or mandatory collaboration with physicians.